dotis/IMaRS_Chemical_Inventory/Chem_inventory_notes.md

 7. 0005PV
 8. 0005PU

-These will be put into Chematix by Ethan.
-Ethan now has a spreadsheet to request barcodes.
+## Ethan now has a spreadsheet to request barcodes.
 Once Sherwood's receiver access is setup in Chematix, barcode requests can go to him.

 ### Moved to MSL:
 1. MSL 225G: #0005PZ